ishinbrot/LambdasandStreamsSolution/Readme.txt

-Outline

-Practicing Streams

-Person interface

-Student

-Professor

 There is a Person interface, followed by a Professor and Student class with similar attributes

 There is a main class class App.java that creates a list Students and Professors.
 Students have a GPA attribute that will be used in a later phase for this technical challenge.

+Intro:
-We would like to filter on these Students to extract a subset of them.
+We would like to filter on Students to print out each professor followed by a list of their students.

 We want to let each professor know who is taking each class.